hughsie/python-uswid/README.md

  * The `.sbom` section that already exists in the binary
  * A SWID XML document
+ * A JSON version of the same XML schema
  * A ini-file override document
+ * A pkg-config library definition

 The data sources are loaded in this order, and all are optional.
 In general values overwrite each other, with the exception of entities, which are appended.